What is the Phantom Program?

 Application

-In a scheduled solicitation cycle that happens approximately every 4-5 months, applicants are required to complete a Google form.
-This form includes information about their background, experience, motivation for applying, and responses to specific questions provided by AIA research projects that are accepting Phantom applications.
+The solicitation cycle happens approximately every four to five months.
+Applicants are required to complete a digital form, which asks for information about background, experience, motivation for applying, and responses to specific questions regarding current AIA research projects accepting Phantom applications.
 If an applicant is competitive, they may be asked for additional career documentation.
-The entire process, from the initial solicitation to notification of successful candidates, takes around 6 weeks.
+The entire process, from the initial solicitation to notification of successful candidates, takes around six weeks.
 It is important to note that the application is not binding, and once selected, individuals will have one week to accept the offer.
-Subsequently, they will undergo onboarding activities leading up to the official commencement of the program.
+Subsequently, they will undergo onboarding activities leading up to the beginning of the program.